loader image

 We easily recall songs we sang years ago but sometimes it is difficult to remember the name of a person we have just met.
 Paul’s advice for enriching the church members in Christ with various musical elements is unquestionably valid.
 Singing the psalms helps us to learn God’s word.
 Singing hymns of praise with “grace in your heart” demonstrates gratitude to God for his providence and our salvation while the word of God penetrates deeply into our hearts and souls.

-Prayer: “Father God, thank you for your grace.
+Prayer: “Father God, thank you for the grace in your heart.
 Thank you for the wisdom and correction that comes from your holy word.
 You keep a song in my heart and inspire praise from the deepest part of my soul.
 Help me to love others as you love.
-In Jesus name – Amen”
+In Jesus’ name – Amen”